-At first sight, studying gradient flow or similar flows over time a time horizon $T=O(1)$ as $n,d\to \infty$ might seem to have little use.
-Instead it turns out that, in many problems of interest, a non-trivial evolution takes place on this time scales, and a near optimum is achieved.
-Examples from the literature will be provided in the next section.
+At first sight, studying gradient flow or similar flows over a time horizon $T=O(1)$ as $n,d\to \infty$ might seem to have little use.
+Instead it turns out that, in many problems of interest, a non-trivial evolution takes place on this time scale, and a near optimum is achieved.
+Examples from the literature will be provided in the next sections.
 (An important role is of course played by the scaling of the cost function in Eq.~\eqref{eq:FirstLoss}).
-We will also prove that gradient descent, as defined in Eq.~\eqref{eq:FirstDiscr}, closely tracks gradient flow (and the same happens for more general flows) when $\eta$ is small, but still $O(1)$ as $n,d\to\infty$.
+We will also prove that gradient descent, as is defined in Eq.~\eqref{eq:FirstDiscr}, closely tracks gradient flow (and the same happens for more general flows) when $\eta$ is small, but is still of the size $O(1)$ as $n,d\to\infty$.
 This means the theory developed here concerns algorithms whose complexity is of the order of $T/\eta=O(1)$ matrix--vector multiplications.

+There are interesting examples in which gradient-based methods only achieve non-trivial learning after $t\ge C\log d$.
+As demonstrated recently in \cite{troiani2025fundamental,montanari2026phase}, even in those cases the DMFT theory developed here is a very useful tool (both papers build upon the results proven here.)
+Further, we expect that the proof technique used here can be generalized beyond $O(1)$ timescales.

 DMFT asymptotics have been proved in the past for Langevin dynamics on several spin glass models \cite{arous1995large,arous1997symmetric,arous2001aging,arous2006cugliandolo}.
 These proofs were based either on a large deviations argument or on stochastic processes and weak convergence theory.
 Over the last few years, physicists have applied the DMFT approach to analyze gradient flow algorithms in several problems from high-dimensional statistics and machine learning (see next section for some pointers).
 While a DMFT characterization was not proven for these applications, several insights were extracted from the analysis of DMFT systems.
 The present paper aims at filling this gap.